ResearchQA: Evaluating Scholarly Question Answering at Scale Across 75 Fields with Survey-Mined Questions and Rubrics: Introduction

-We validate the quality of \dataset queries and rubrics by recruiting \statannotators Ph.D. level annotators with expertise from 8 fields.
-96\% of queries are judged as reflecting information needs of Ph.D. students and 80\% are stylistically similar to how a Ph.D. student would have expressed that need.
+We validate the quality of \dataset in a multi-field expert evaluation, spanning \statannotators Ph.D. level annotators with expertise from 8 fields.
+90\% of queries are judged as reflecting information needs of Ph.D. students and 86\% are stylistically similar to how a Ph.D. student would have expressed that need.
 Few queries are considered too open-ended, facilitating the opportunity for criteria-based evaluation over open interpretation.
 We also evaluate the quality of rubric items, finding that 87\% of them address concepts that should be covered in at least a sentence by systems.

-We explore whether rubrics allow us to better automate evaluation of system responses according to expert preferences.
-We collect pairwise preferences from annotators about retrieval augmented systems~\cite{lewis2020retrieval} responding to queries in \dataset.
-Human-Human agreement is 84\%, but GPT based judges that directly predict preference only agree with annotators 71\% of the time, likely because they lack appropriate expert knowledge.
-Rubrics can be used to help reason about criteria derived from expert writing: as seen in~\Cref{fig:intro}, LLMs can assess \emph{rubric coverage}, the extent to which responses cover rubric items.
-Ensemble judges that select the answer maximizing the sum of rubric coverage and direct judgment scores reduce the LLM-Human and Human-Human agreement gap by 24\% relative, improving automatic proxies to expert-labeled pairwise preferences.
+We explore whether rubrics can improve LLM-as-a-Judge accuracy.
+We sample research queries and ask the same annotators to vote for the higher response quality between two retrieval-augmented systems.
+Expert preferences are aggregated using majority voting and find that human accuracy to these labels is 84\%, which approximates an upper bound for LLM-as-a-Judge accuracy.
+Proprietary and open-sourced judges that directly predict preference show 71\% and 64\% accuracy respectively, likely because they lack appropriate expert knowledge.
+To bridge this knowledge gap, we score each response from 0 to 4 for each rubric item's \emph{coverage}~(\Cref{fig:intro}).
+To our excitement, we find that agreement increases to 74\% and 69\% when coverage and direct predictions are combined in an ensemble LLM-as-a-Judge protocol.